Jiaolong: Scales

 The description as "scaly" or "scaled dragon" is found in some medieval texts, and quoted in several near-modern references and dictionaries.

 The Guangya (3rd century CE) defines jiaolong as "scaly dragon; scaled dragon", using the word lin 鱗 "scales".
 The paragraph, which goes on to list other types of dragons, was quoted in the Kangxi Dictionary compiled during the Manchurian Qing dynasty.
 A similar paragraph occurs in the Shuyi Ji (Ren Fang)|Shuyi ji (6th century) and quoted in the Bencao Gangmu aka Compendium of Materia Medica:

 Aquatic nature

 Several texts allude to the jiao being the lord of aquatic beings.
-The jiaolong is called the "god of the water animals" (Commentary to Guanzi; tr. :77).
+The jiaolong is called the "god of the water animals".
 The Shuowen jieji dictionary (beginning of 2nd c.) states that if the number of fish in a pond reaches 3600, a jiao will come as their leader, and enable them to follow him and fly away".
 However, "if you place a fish trap in the water, the jiao will leave".
 A similar statement occurs in the farming almanac Qimin Yaoshu (6th c.) that quotes the Yangyu-jing "Classic on Raising Fish", a manual on pisciculture ascribed to Lord Tao Zhu (Fan Li).
 According to this Yangyu-jing version, when the fish count reaches 360, the jiao will lead them away, but this could be prevented by keeping bie 鱉 (variant character 鼈, "soft-shelled turtle").